Digital Negative: Versions of the specification

 CinemaDNG is a derivative of DNG with additional tags specifically for frames of movie clips (TimeCodes and FrameRate.
 It is not clear whether these tags will be added to a later version of the DNG specification, or will remain separately described only in the CinemaDNG specification.

 Standardization

-DNG is not a standard format, but is based on several open formats or standards and is being used by ISO in its revision of TIFF/EP.
+Until 2024, DNG was not an ISO standard format, but was and continues to be based on several open formats or standards and is being used by ISO in its revision of TIFF/EP.
 A timeline: